PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 At resume, move backward to the shape-extract owner immediately before late QKV.
 Confirm whether its return counter fully accounts for pruning before staging it.
 Commit and push only; do not create or update a pull request.

+## Pre-QKV shape-extract evidence characterization checkpoint

+The shape-extract owner prunes unused tensors only after its rewrite counter is positive.
+Its idempotence coverage and eight unsafe/unsupported snapshot fixtures confirm that zero means no ModelIR mutation, so the raw result is complete evidence.

+Three production invocations share the same owner.
+A strict expected-failure contract selects only the terminal call between the late SPP pair and `late_qkv_tensor_count` and requires it to assign `_late_pre_qkv_shape_extract_stats`.
+It also freezes the total call count at three to prevent another ambiguous first-match edit.
+No arguments, order, or reconciliation behavior change.

+At implementation, replace only that exact terminal expression and update the late-SPP, QKV, and architecture boundary contracts.
+Validate the complete shape-extract suite and adjacent terminal orchestration, core, pass efficiency, architecture, and TensorFlow import blocker sequentially.
+Commit and push only;
+do not create or update a pull request.